truenas/middleware/docs/userguide/index.rst

 If you are new to RAID concepts or would like an overview of the differences between hardware RAID and ZFS RAIDZ*, skim through the section on Hardware
 Recommendations before using ZFS Volume Manager.

-If you click on Storage → Volumes → ZFS Volume Manager, you will see a screen similar to the example shown in Figure 8.1l.
+If you click on :menuselection:`Storage --> Volumes --> ZFS Volume Manager`, you will see a screen similar to the example shown in Figure 8.1l.

 **Figure 8.1l: Creating a ZFS Pool Using Volume Manager**